Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Related Works

 \subsection{Compression method}

-Many methods focus on reducing prompt lengths.
+Many methods focus on reducing prompt lengths to improve LLM inference speed.
 CC~\citep{wingate-etal-2022-prompt} utilizes contrastive learning to compress specific natural language prompts into shorter and unique soft prompt tokens.
 However, it cannot generalize to unseen prompts and requires retraining for new prompts.
 GIST~\citep{mu2023learning} compresses original prompts into KV values through finetuning and can handle arbitrary unseen contexts.
 AutoCompressor~\citep{chevalier-etal-2023-adapting} recursively combines compressed vectors with sub-prompts and aggregates all compressed vectors to construct the final representation, enabling compression of longer contexts.
-However, both GIST and AutoCompressor require finetuning the LLMs performing inference (referred to later as target LLM), which may affect LLMs' original capabilities.
+However, both GIST and AutoCompressor require finetuning the LLMs (referred to later as target LLMs) to perform inference, which may affect LLMs' original capabilities.

-ICAE~\citep{ge2024incontextautoencodercontextcompression} formulates context compression as training a general encoder that compresses contexts into compact representations understandable by target LLMs without finetuning.
-To achieve this, ICAE introduces autoencoding tasks and performs joint pretraining with language modeling tasks, followed by finetuning on downstream tasks.
+ICAE~\citep{ge2024incontextautoencodercontextcompression} formulates context compression as training a general encoder that compresses contexts into compact representations understandable by target LLMs without finetuning target LLMs.
+To train the encoder, ICAE introduces autoencoding tasks and performs joint pretraining with language modeling tasks, followed by finetuning on downstream tasks.
 500xCompressor~\citep{li2024500xcompressorgeneralizedpromptcompression} improves upon ICAE by replacing the compression carrier from the last layer output of compression tokens with KV values at each layer, achieving higher compression ratios.
 EPL~\citep{zhao2025positionidsmatterenhanced} identifies that ICAE and 500xCompressor neglect the impact of positional encoding and proposes distributing compression token position IDs uniformly across the entire context rather than placing them at the end.
 However, these methods still rely on autoencoding tasks to endow the compression tokens with the ability to carry contextual information.